Waltimore/MuseumApp2/processbook.md

 Cleaned up part of the "Search" part of the code by combining some view controllers which were only doing slightly different things.

+## Week 3 day 3

+Tried fixing the structure of my repository and files but ended up completely messing everything up, then spent most of today trying to fix that.
+Most of the files are now in appropriate folders.

+Tableview that displays liked users now correctly displays these and properly communicates with Firebase.